dzekelid/count/_listings/sendgrid/apis.md

 x-kinRank: "9"
 x-alexaRank: "10000"
 tags: Count
-created: "2018-06-25"
+created: "2018-08-26"
-modified: "2018-06-25"
+modified: "2018-08-26"
 url: https://raw.githubusercontent.com/streamdata-gallery-topics/count/master/_listings/sendgrid/apis.md
 specificationVersion: "0.14"
 apis:
-- name: SendGrid Get Contactdb Recipients Billable Count
+- name: SendGrid - Get Contactdb Recipients Billable Count
-  x-api-slug: sendgrid
+  x-api-slug: contactdbrecipientsbillable-count-get
   description: |-
     **This endpoint allows you to retrieve the number of Marketing Campaigns recipients that you will be billed for.**